lmartel-school/cs244b-lab1/README.md

 The create method shown below shows how we extract the arguments from the `arg` parameter.
 The necessary implementation, some sample logging for debugging, and how the result is set into the local `res`.
+We left out the path sanity checking that you would want to do.

         std::unique_ptr<bool>
         api_v1_server::create(std::unique_ptr<kvpair> arg)